CliMA/ClimaArtifacts/forty_yrs_era5_land_forcing_data/README.md

       2. It cannot be open using NCDatasets
       3. Duplicated points in time dimension
       4. Time dimension is not sorted
     After deleting the corrupted files, run the same command in step 8a.
-If the variables are not downloaded properly, then try using `split` rather than `all`.
 Repeat step 8 until all files are verified to be correct by `julia find_corrupted_and_missing_nc_files.jl YEAR_START YEAR_END LAST_MONTH`.
 The issue of corruption of the dataset is due to the Copernicus backend.
 The frequency of errors differ depending on what dataset and combination of variables are being downloaded.
-9. Run `julia --project=. create_artifact.jl` to create the artifact.
+9. Run `julia --project=. create_artifact.jl RES` to create the artifact, where `RES` is the resolution used in step 8a.

 ## Post-processing
 - Updating history for global attributes.